-ICAADA, a subsidiary of Mental Health America of Indiana, provides credentialing and certification for behavioral health professionals.
+ICAADA, a subsidiary of Mental Health America of Indiana, provides credentialing for behavioral health professionals.
 ICAADA provides behavioral health professionals with credentials, membership, and advocacy that validate the professionals’ competencies to provide person-focused, evidence-based behavioral health services.

 Board of Directors

 Our Board of Directors provide leadership, and oversight, related to the efforts, and activities, of ICAADA.
 The Board of Directors strives to support decision making that will advance the behavioral health field while ensure the professionals ICAADA credentials are maximizing the outcomes for the populations served.

 The ICAADA team works tirelessly to identify, support, and advance credentialing methods that will validate the high quality education, and skills, ICAADA credential holders possess.
 Meet some of the exceptional team members who ensure ICAADA provides quality professional credentialing.